The story of hockey in

 Ron Hindson’s professional hockey career began in 1965-66 when he suited up with the Fort Wayne Komets of the IHL.
 The next 3 seasons, wearing #7 sweater, Ron played for the Nashville Dixie Flyers, winning the EHL Rookie of the Year Award in 1966-67.
 Hindson was selected to the 1st All Star Team in 1969-70 while playing with the St. Mary’s University Huskies.
 The following season Ron was the Most Valuable Player of the Canadian Interuniversity Sport National Hockey Championship Tournament.
 Ron joined the Greensboro Generals of the SHL for the 1971-72 season.
 In his 4 seasons with the Generals Ron played 240 games and had 160 points.
 Hindson was selected by the Chicago Cougars in the 1972 WHA General Player Draft.
 Ron was traded by the Generals in February of 1975 to the Winston-Salem Polar Twins where he remained until the team folded on

 1975 London CNRA tournament.
-Left to right, back row: Dave Del Papa, Bob McDonald, Dan Ouellet, Jim "Woody" Waddell, Mike Thomas, Richard Kelly, Ricco DiCarlantonio, Ross Denney, Bob Stibler.
-Left to right, front row: Len Taves, Vince Moxness, Denis Pitre, Dennis Crisp and two friends of Dave Del Papa.
+Back L; Dave Del Papa, Bob McDonald, Dan Ouellet, Jim "Woody" Waddell, John Thomas, Richard Kelly, Ricco DiCarlantonio, Ross Denney, Bob Stibler.
+Front L; Len Taves, Vince Moxness, Denis Pitre, Dennis Crisp and two friends of Dave Del Papa.

 The Capreol C.N.R.A. hockey team formed in 1974 and their final season was 1991, when they were crowned “The Hockey News” Tournament Champions.
 The team rode the rails to Stratford and London, Ont. for C.N.R.A. hockey tournaments during their first 3 years.
 On their second trip to London a private coach was coupled to the tail end of the “Canadian” in Capreol for the trek to Toronto.
 The team used regular train service to London and then reverse for the trip home.